 Here’s the thing though, as a person of faith and having experienced God’s faithfulness to the fullest, it makes total sense.
 At the end of the day, this meeting with Debbie was one more reminder that God went for the jugular when he sent his own son.
 He didn’t deal with the problem as something remote and unimportant.
 My body will surely die, one day.
 But until then any healing that happens in my life, physically, emotionally or spiritually is purely a reflection of what Jesus did when he personally took on the human condition, entered the disordered mess of struggling humanity in order to set it right once and for all.

 There is much more to cover and I will write a Part 2, offering all of the details about Debbie’s story and how it is interwoven with mine.
 In Part 3 I will share the tangible process that I’ve been going through to fight my skin cancer.
+Part 4 I try to understand nutritional therapy and Part 5 I chronicle the emotional toll that the healing process takes.

 Thank you for reading, and for your continued prayers and well wishes.